raczben/tco_study/README.md

 to delay ~7ns.

 Ultrascale's `ODELAYE3` primitive can delays upto 1.25ns in fixed mode.
-So a cascaded delay structure is needed.
+So a cascaded delay structure is needed to delay ~7ns.
 But also note that using cascade, additional route delays added, so lets try with three cascaded `ODELAYE3` primitive.
 The cascade instantiation is described in the [UltraScale's SelectIO][4] user guide.

 Wow!
 This is a working solution.
 The timing meets the requirements: